-Chopped Purslane Salad with Cilantro
+Chopped Purslane Salad with Herbs

-Purslane (Portulaca oleracea) is a super common weed that pops-up in almost any garden this time of year- don't weed it!
-Instead, harvest it for the amazing food and medicine that it is.
 This unassuming weed has been identified as the richest known plant source of alpha-linoleic acid, an omega-3 fatty acid!
-Remember that omega-3's are the anti-inflammatory, immune-boosting, heart-healthy "good fats" most concentrated in fish oil, so having access to a local, bioregionally abundant plant source of this is fantastic!
+Remember that omega-3's are the anti-inflammatory, immune-boosting, heart-healthy "good fats" most concentrated in fish oil, so having access to a local, bioregionally abundant plant source of this is fantastic.
 Also, most people's ratio of omega 3 to omega 6 fatty acids is waaaaaay off, which means more inflammation.
 Researchers think that ancestrally our ratio of 3's to 6's was a about a 1:1 ratio.
 The ratio in an average adult nowadays is about 1:15 to 1:17!
 Read: inflammation and cardiovascular problems that are epidemic in America and the developed world-basically the ills of the modern world.
 So, you can easily see how consuming ample amounts of Purslane while it's in season is beyond good for your health.
-It is also quite vitamin and mineral-rich, most notably in Vitamin A, Vitamin C, Magnesium, Potassium, and Calcium.
-If you don't feel solid on identifying it, check-out this great resource
+It is also quite vitamins, minerals and antioxidants, most notably in Vitamin A, Vitamin C, Magnesium, Potassium, and Calcium.
+This plant does also contain oxalates, so care should be taken for those prone to kidney stones or have kidney disease.

-Purslane also contains high amounts of mucilage- a thick, moistening substance with a borderline gooey consistency, which can be difficult for some people to get past.
+Medicinally-speaking, Purslane is a demulcent herb and contains high amounts of mucilage- a thick, moistening substance with a borderline gooey consistency, which can be difficult for some people to get past.
 The good news is that mucilage is very nourishing and healing to to the lining of our gut and intestines- a support many people need.
 And I've found that when its prepared in a salad, it can be a lot easier to enjoy!
-It has a lovely, somewhat sour flavor that pairs especially well with tomatoes, herbs, and a lemon-y dressing.
-I hope you'll try the recipe and think twice before weeding it from your garden!
+It has a lovely, somewhat sour flavor that pairs especially well with tomatoes, herbs, and a lemon-y dressing, which is a way it’s traditionally prepared in Greece.
+This recipe is a riff on that and an homage to my Greek ancestors :)

-Chopped Purslane Salad with Cilantro
+Chopped Purslane Salad with Herbs

-2-3 cups Purslane, chopped leaves and stems
+4-6 cups fresh Purslane, chopped leaves and stems

 1 medium Cucumber, chopped into 1-inch squares